Atul-AI08/Federated-Learning-for-Image-Classification/README.md

 ```

 Replace `tumor` with `covid` to use the COVID-19 dataset.
 Adjust `--n_parties` and `--comm_round` to set the number of clients and communication rounds, respectively.

+### Related Projects
+For a similar implementation of federated learning applied to Sentiment Analysis, please refer to [this repository](https://github.com/Atul-AI08/Federated-Learning-for-NLP-Tasks).